Grate-Oracle-Lewot/GrateCrystal/README.md

 # Why aren't you using newbox?

 To be honest, it's because I keep seeing people having (small but significant) bugs with it.
-It's a great achievement, but I'm too paranoid.
+Additionally, it discourages you from abusing the Game Boy PC for healing =P

 # Why not unique icons for every Pokémon?